AdobeDocs/cis-photoshop-api-docs/src/pages/index.md

 ## Welcome to Photoshop API!

-The Adobe Photoshop API gives you access to a subset of Photoshop, Lightroom and Sensei services.
+The Adobe Photoshop API gives you access to Photoshop, Lightroom and Sensei feature capabilities.
 The API will allow you to make both layer and document level edits to Photoshop PSD files as well as perform a number of image edits and improvements.

 The Photoshop API is designed with REST like principles and uses standard HTTP response codes, verbs and authentication and returns JSON-encoded responses.
 The examples you see are written in cURL but you can use any language of your choice to interact with the API.

-The [Authentication](../authentication/) and [Hello world](../hello-world/) pages will walk you through authenticating and making your first API call your request.
+The [Getting Started](../getting-started/) page will walk you through how to use our API.

 ## Public Beta